EU to fault Turkey over protests but urge new talks

 Protests swept Turkish cities after police used teargas and water cannon to disperse a sit-in against the redevelopment of an Istanbul park.
 Two weeks of clashes with police left four people dead and about 7,500 injured.

-The Commission’s report will criticize excessive use of force by police and a lack of dialogue with protesters, but it will also note reforms made by the Turkish government, including a “democratization package” announced by Prime Minister Tayyip Erdogan last month, an EU source said.
+The Commission’s report will criticise excessive use of force by police and a lack of dialogue with protesters, but it will also note reforms made by the Turkish government, including a “democratisation package” announced by Prime Minister Tayyip Erdogan last month, an EU source said.

 The report should not create any obstacle to opening a new round of membership talks with Turkey, the source said.